mont266/FriendsOfRescue/content/pages/donate.md

 ---
-template: ComponentsPage
+template: DonatePage
 slug: donate
 title: Donate
 backgroundImage: https://ucarecdn.com/29df9ec8-c8b5-41f8-93a1-19a2e941a613/-/crop/528x240/0,83/-/preview/
 subtitle: Details on donations to our charity
-section2: |-
+section1: |-
   ## How do we use donations?

   PlaceHolder Text
-section3: >-
+section2: >-
   ## Paypal Donation

     You can donate directly to our paypal using the below link or scan the QR code.